 This webcomic provides examples of the following tropes:

 Actually Pretty Funny: Even dry-witted Lillian gets a chuckle out of Roomie making her eggs that look like boobs.

 Cerebus Syndrome: After the madcap opening act, and early Fish out of Water strips of Lillian adapting to Roomie's world, the love story becomes both more prominent and more muted, shunting Roomie's manic lifestyle to the side, especially after pressure from the advertisers reduced the frequency of nudity somewhat.

 Crazy-Prepared: Roomie has left some clothes in peoples' places all over town, so no matter where she sleeps she already has something to wear when she wakes up.
 Not that she minds just going naked instead.

 Roomie: Okay, let's get this straight.
 When I say something to you, or anyone else for that matter, I say it because I mean it.
 You.
 Are.
 Beautiful.
 There, get used to it.
 Lillian: You lost me at "straight".

-Does Not Like Shoes: Roomie doesn't seem to like them most of the time.
-Or pants.
-Or shirts.
-Or other sorts of clothing.
-But even when she's otherwise fully clothed she still doesn't like to wear shoes.
+Does Not Like Shoes: Roomie doesn't like to wear anything, but even when she's otherwise fully clothed she still doesn't like to wear shoes.

 Lillian: (pointing down at Roomie's bare feet) Aren't you forgetting something?
 Roomie: I am, aren't I? (comes back in the next panel wearing a headband) NOW I'm ready!